mnr/writing-wip/Do-Ye0n_lives_on.md

 There's no time for conversation, but both attorneys straighten up.
 Do-Ye0n must have caught someone's attention, or his case caught someone's attention, or the nature of *Corporate Penetrative Testing* caught someone's attention.

-Do-Ye0n hears his lawyer quietly swear.
-He uneasily looks at the door behind the baliff.
+Steve swears quietly.
+Do-Ye0n looks uneasily at the door behind the bailiff.

 //#